tkompare/chicagoflushots/README.md

 ### CODE REPOSITORY NOTES
 I have been exceptionally terrible at organizing the code repository for Chicago Flu Shots and it has not gotten proper love over the last few years.
 I plan on changing my ways.

 Branches will have a naming convention of 'vYYYY-YY'.
-For example: 'v2015-16' for the 2015-2016 season's round of updates. **Each's year's branch updates will be merged back into the 'master' branch when development is complete.** This will generally occur in the **late Summer or early Autumn** every year.
+For example: 'v2018-19' for the 2018-2019 season's round of updates. **Each's year's branch updates will be merged back into the 'master' branch when development is complete.** This will generally occur in the **late Summer or early Autumn**.
 Smaller bug fix branches may be created at anytime and merged back into 'master' when the bug is squashed.

 ### ERRATA
 'CDPH_HC_Logo.jpg', 'healthychicago_small_trans.png', and 'healthychicago_small_trans_bw.png' image files are for the City of Chicago's own use and **do not fall under the license found on LICENSE.TXT.** You must replace it in your own implementation.
 It is left here to help you use this code.